JSitter/sasarchive-custom-content-types/README.md

 # SAS Archive Custom Content Types
-This module is made for the Saint Anthony's Seminary Alumni Association to migrate their site to using Backdrop CMS.
+This module is made for Saint Anthony's Seminary Alumni Association to migrate their site to use Backdrop CMS.

 # License
 MIT